Law

 Application must be made via UCAS.
 Second BA applicants are in competition with those applying for a first degree.

-• Merton’s Law tutors provide introductory tutorials to orientate students into the law course.
-They also make more use of specialist external tutors than most colleges; so students are taught by an expert in their field and experience a broad range of tutors and colleges.
+- Merton’s Law tutors provide introductory tutorials to orientate students into the law course.
+They also make more use of specialist external tutors than most colleges; so students are taught by an expert in their field and experience a broad range of tutors and colleges during their law courses in the UK.

-• Merton students tend to work closely together and have been very successful in their exams.
+- Merton students at the Oxford law school tend to work closely together and have been very successful in their exams.

-• There are prizes for the best first year university exam results (sponsored by Norton Rose) and for the best performing second year lawyer (sponsored by Allen & Overy).
+- There are prizes for the best first year university law exam results (sponsored by Norton Rose) and for the best performing second year lawyer (sponsored by Allen & Overy).
 There are also prizes for doing well in College termly mock exams.

-• The Merton Lawyers’ Association, which comprises all Merton lawyers, past and present, and holds events once a year, usually in London.
-Current students get to meet those who are already in practice and these events also give those who have graduated the opportunity to catch up with their friends and tutors.
+- The Merton Lawyers’ Association, which comprises all Merton lawyers, past and present, and holds events once a year, usually in London.
+Current students in the Oxford law course get to meet those who are already in practice and these events also give those who have graduated the opportunity to catch up with their friends and tutors.

 Name: Leah Berger